SardegnaClimaOnlus/ichnosat/_sources/how_to_run.rst.txt

 Monitor activities via gui and console
 --------------------------------------

-To monitor progress activities check the lists of products on Graphica User Interface, logs and file system, as shown in the following steps:
+To monitor progress activities check the lists of products on Graphical User Interface, logs and file system, as shown in the following steps:

 1. **Check pending products in the GUI**

-The pending products are the products that Ichnosat are available to download, but are waiting to download by the *Downloader*.
+The pending products are the products that Ichnosat is going to download, but are waiting to be downloaded by the *Downloader*.
 To see the list of pending products, click on 'Pending' item of 'Products' void in the side bar:

 |